thediveo/enumflag/README.md

 )

 // ① Define your new enum flag type.
 It can be derived from enumflag.Flag,
-// but it doesn't need to be as long as it satisfies constraints.Integer. type FooMode enumflag.Flag
+// but it doesn't need to be as long as it satisfies constraints.Ordered. type FooMode enumflag.Flag

 // ② Define the enumeration values for FooMode.